Edit Content

 5. Use WordPress Antispam Plugins

-You can also utilize antispam plugins like Antispam Bee, Akismet, WordPress Zero Spam, and JetPack that protect your entire website from spam entries.
+You can also utilise antispam plugins like Antispam Bee, Akismet, WordPress Zero Spam, and JetPack that protect your entire website from spam entries.

 6. Block Copy and Paste In Your Forms

 An additional way to protect your contact forms from spam is to disable right-click functionality on your WordPress site.
-This method will only protect your contact forms from human spammers who are copying and pasting their information into your forms.
+This method will only protect your contact forms from human spammers who copy and paste their information into your forms.
 Also, you’ll have the added benefit of stopping others from stealing content from anywhere on your site.

 One way is to download and install a plugin that disables right-clicking everywhere on your sites, such as WP Content Copy Protection & No Right Click and Disable Right Click For WP.